freedomofpress/securedrop/tails_files/README.md

 It will then ask for the password you set before.
 Type it and press enter.

-A text editor window will pop up, editing the file `.torrc.additions`.
+A text editor window will pop up, editing the file `torrc_additions`.
 Add your HidServAuth line to the end of this file.
 When you're done, the file should look something like this, except with your owninformation:

     # add HidServAuth lines here
     HidServAuth b6ferdazsj2v6agu.onion AHgaX9YrO/zanQmSJnILvB # client: journalist1